 Since the Cold War, the nature of battle has changed dramatically.
-Instead of a full blown world war, we've witnessed the past few decades a pivot towards a global war on terror and a emergence of digital attacks, or rather cyberwarfare, that threaten national security.
+Instead of a full blown world war, we've witnessed the past few decades a pivot towards a global war on terror and a emergence cyberwarfare that pervasively threaten national security.

 Homeland security refers to activities that support a country's national security strategy, providing measures to act against terror.
 This can be carried out through cybersecurity as it relates to border control procedures gained via paramilitary activities (through police and intelligence agencies), which will ultimately provide strategic offence and defense measures with these insights.

 "Instead of a full-blown world war, we are seeing a global war on terror and new digital forms of combat that threaten homeland security."

-In Israel specifically, the geopolitical location gives it a unique value proposition in the area of homeland security.
+Israel's specific geopolitical location gives it a unique value proposition in the area of homeland security.
 Over the course of Israel’s history as a young country, terror attacks have been commonly reported in the daily news broadcasts.
 Israel’s mandatory military service means that at least one person in every family is part of the Israel Defense Forces (IDF) or another security agency.
-This urges the nation to build a better understanding around homeland security solutions, creating a unique innovative culture.
+This urges the nation to build a better understanding around homeland security solutions, cultivating a unique innovative culture.

 The demand for security has led to the creation of incredible innovation.
 Government agencies are often the beta testers and validators of these technologies.
-Even if an innovation was designed for the homeland security tech industry, it can also be used by corporations in the civilian world and vice-versa.
-Once it reaches the civilian world, it’s already been “combat proven”.
+Even if an innovation was initially designed for the homeland security tech industry, it can also be used by corporations in the civilian world and vice-versa.
+And once it reaches the civilian world, it’s already been “combat proven”.

 Let’s examine the following three examples:

 1. Axon Vision is a startup with deep learning capabilities used to improve video analytics.
 This includes the ability to detect behavioral patterns, recognize objects and track them throughout a video, regardless of the footage length.
 This is used to raise the quality of processes done in investigations, such as saving precious time going through hours of video, as this technology allows to search or filter by specific elements.